cjolson1/Lagunitas-Quality-Assurance/README.md

 #### Integration Tests
 Integration testing begins testing muliple units of code together.
 It is the logical extension of unit testing.
 Integration testing allows for an intermediary step before system testing so that problems can be more quickly localized and addressed.
 This form of testing identifies problems that occur when units are combined.
 Most of the time when an errors occurs, it is due to the interfacing between the units.

 Of particular interest for Lagunitas is the interaction of the software being written and the third-party libraries and external resources such as file systems, databases, and network services.
 This is due to the fact that the behavior of such dependencies may not be fully known or controlled by the consuming development team, or may change in unexpected ways when new versions are introduced.
-In context of external webservices...
+In context of external webservices that may be used in conjunction with a project, this means that integration testing can prove vital to the success of the project.

 You and your team can do intergration testing in a variety of ways, but it is important to automate them and run them in the 95/5 unit/integration test ratio on Jenkins or Selenium.
 It is important that you and your team come to a consensus on what the strategy will be in order to improve workflow and the organization/quality of your work.
 The following are three common approaches to integration testing:

-- Top-down approach: This approach requires testing the highest-level modules

-#### Performance Tests
-Once the program is stable, these tests will focus on the efficiency of the code
+- Top-down approach: This approach requires testing the highest-level modules first.
+This allows high-level logic and data flow to be tested early on and minimizes the need for drivers; however, the need for stubs complicates test management and low-level applications are tested late in the development cycle.
+Furthermore, this form of testing does not promote early release of a project with limited functionality because it requires everything be thoroughly tested before finishing.
+- Bottom-up approach: The logical counterpart to the top-down approach.
+The need for stubs is minimized, but there is a need for drivers which complicates the test management.
+High-level logic and data flow are tested late.
+Like the top-down approach, the bottom-up approach also provides poor support for early release of limited functionality.
+- Umbrella approach: This approach is more advanced and free-spirited.
+It requires testing along functional data and control-flow paths.
+First, the inputs for functions are integrated in the bottom-up pattern discussed above.
+The outputs for each function are then integrated in the top-down manner.
+The primary advantage of this approach is the degree of support for early release of limited functionality.
+It also helps minimize the need for stubs and drivers.
+The potential weaknesses of this approach are significant, however, in that it can be less systematic than the other two approaches, leading to the need for more regression testing.

+We suggested Lagunitas use either the top-down or bottom-up methods first to adapt to the idea of test-driven development.
+As comfort with the process grows, we advise a transition to the Umbrella approach for projects that would like to have Alpha and Beta stages before deployment.

 #### Code Reviews

 #### Session Based Testing